A RETURN TO NEW YORK, NYFW & WHAT I’M BUYING FOR FALL

 ABCV

 When I was an editor and a publicist offered to take me out for breakfast, this was the first place I would suggest.
-I’m not vegetarian, but I do love Jean Georges anything.
+I’m not a vegetarian, but I do love Jean Georges anything.
 I promise the almond butter pancakes are so good you’d never guess they were gluten-free.

 Somtum Der